 After graduating from The Westminster Schools in Atlanta, Alison earned her Bachelors of Arts in English from the University of Georgia and obtained her Juris Doctorate from Georgia State University College of Law.
 During law school, she was a finalist in the GSU College of Law’s Research Writing and Advocacy Moot Court Competition.
 She was named a finalist in two consecutive American Bar Association State Mock Trial Competitions, and advanced to become a Semi-Finalist in the ABA Regional Competition.
-In her third year she was awarded a Litigation Externship with the United States Attorney’s Office for the Northern District of Georgia.
+In her third year she was awarded a Litigation Externship with the United States Attorney’s Office for the Northern District of Georgia where she was sworn in to practice under O.C.G.A. § 15-18-22.
 She was elected Vice President of the GSU Mock Trial Team and President of the GSU Intellectual Property Law Society.

 Alison feels it is her privilege as a lawyer to help bring forth ongoing and positive change by vigorously advocating on behalf of her clients.
 She is committed to the ideals of decency and fairness in her relationships with her adversaries and to the full and just administration of the law.